 Management of change (MOC) is the process used to review all proposed changes to materials, technology, equipment, procedures, personnel, and facility operations before they are implemented to determine their effects on safety vulnerabilities.
 If the review determines that a proposed change would impact safety vulnerabilities, then 1) the applicable safety information should be updated and 2) all employees whose job tasks will be affected by the change should be informed and retrained prior to resumption of work.

 All proposed modifications to equipment, procedures, materials, or process conditions should be subjected to the review process.
-For example, standard operating procedures generally describe the acceptable operating ranges of process parameters (e.g., flow rates, concentrations of critical components in mixtures, pH ranges, temperature limits, pressure limits, and valve configurations).
-A knowledgeable person should evaluate any proposed changes in these process parameters to ensure safe operation.
+For example, standard operating procedures generally describe the acceptable operating ranges of parameters (such as flow rates, temperature limits, pressure limits, and valve positions).
+A knowledgeable person should evaluate any proposed changes in these parameters to ensure safe operation.
 If the proposed change is determined to be safe, operators should be informed about the parameter change and trained to respond with the appropriate actions if the parameter should fall outside of its acceptable range (e.g., notify supervisors, change process settings, shut down process) in order to maintain a safe working environment.

 Although OSHA Process Safety Management Standards and EPA Risk Management Plan mandates require that covered facilities manage change systematically, experience also suggests that MOC principles apply at the laboratory scale for hazardous work being performed.
 Consider the safety implications of scaling-up an experiment or even making changes at the smallest scales of any reaction chemistry.
 Perhaps a new research student is now working in the laboratory.
 Systematic approaches to managing change in the laboratory are important to ensuring a safe work environment.